kejzlarv/kejzlarv.github.io/_pages/about.md

 ---
 *****

 My name is Vojtech (Vojta) Kejzlar.
-I am Assistnat Professor of Statistics in the Department of Mathematics and Statistics at Skidmore college.
+I am an Assistnat Professor of Statistics in the Department of Mathematics and Statistics at Skidmore college.

 <!-- My name is Vojtech Kejzlar.
 I am a fifth year Ph.D. candidate in the Department of Statistics and Probability at Michigan State University.
 Before moving to MSU, I completed a bachelor’s degree in Mathematics at Masaryk University in Czech Republic.
 I also got a taste of the liberal arts at Beloit College in Wisconsin as an exchange student during 2013-2014 academic year. -->